-Electrical Enginering Graduate Programs
+Electrical Engineering Graduate Programs

 ECE at UVA offers three graduate degrees in Electrical Engineering: Doctor of Philosophy (Ph.D.), Master of Science (M.S.), and Master of Engineering (M.E.).
 The Ph.D. program requires a minimum of 72 credits of coursework and research beyond the bachelor’s degree and the completion and defense of a research dissertation.
 The M.S. requires 30 credits, six of which are completed through a research thesis.
 The M.E. requires thirty one credit hours of graduate-level coursework and does not have a research requirement.
-In addition to the residential M.E. degree program, there is an online learning option for the M.E. degree through Virginia Engineering Online (VEO). *Note we will not be accepting applications for the Master of Science program during the upcoming Fall 2020 admissions cycle.
-If you wish to pursue a research degree, please apply directly to the PhD program.
-The PhD program does not require a previously earned Master's and can be entered directly from an undergraduate program*
+In addition to the residential M.E. degree program, there is an online learning option for the M.E. degree through Virginia Engineering Online (VEO).

 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at www.virginia.edu/registrar/catalog/grad.html.